hldohaga/upfnabp/methodandresults.md

 Mean values for the data are displayed with a comparison for weighted values.
 The exposure variables are sodium intake (Sodiummg), and ultra processed food intake (Epcnt_4).
-The outcome variable are the mean systolic blood pressure (omsysval).
+The outcome variable, the mean systolic blood pressure (omsysval).

 Key additional variables are considered in the later section looking at how they change across the populations.